- The Mi Box 4K comes in at a price of Rs 3,499.

 - With the Mi Box 4K, Xiaomi ships its smart remote controller that you also see with the Mi TV models.
 This controller supports voice commands via Google Assistant and with a minimal button layout, it's rather easy to use.
 The controller offers a dedicated button to access all apps from any screen at any given time.

 -Xiaomi has also built-in a Data Saver mode that can let users stream more content when connected to mobile data-based hotspots.

 Xiaomi Mi Box 4K: What's not good

 We are yet to test the Mi Box 4K but based on the listed features, there are a couple of things Xiaomi could have done better.

 -Xiaomi's PatchWall UI is missing on the Mi Box 4K.
 PatchWall is a convenient way to access all content from OTT apps.

 -Unlike the Mi TV models, the Mi Box 4K only acts as a smart device to your TV.
 You cannot plug your DTH connection to the box for an overall seamless experience.

--An overall storage capacity of 8GB seems less for a smart media streaming box, given that most people would love to install more apps and store offline content in the box.
+-The storage capacity of 8GB onboard the Mi Box 4K cannot be used to store offline content.
+This is weird, given that most people would love to install more apps and store offline content in the box directly.